Effects of OxyContin

-Purdue Pharmaceutical has recently released a new form of OxyContin that is supposed to eliminate the abuse potential of the old form.
+Several years ago Purdue Pharmaceutical released a new form of OxyContin that is supposed to eliminate the abuse potential of the old form.
 It is called OxyContin OP.
 The original formulation could be easily smashed into a powder for snorting or injecting but the components in these new tablets are bound together with a glue-like substance.
-Even so, information already exists on the Internet on how to circumvent these new protective measures.
+But shortly after its release, you could find information on the Internet on how to circumvent these new protective measures.

 There is a place in the world for strong pain relievers but indiscriminate prescribing, both legitimate and illegitimate, has created widespread abuse and hundreds of thousands of new addicts.
 In 2007, more than 1.7 million people were dependent on or addicted to pain relievers, OxyContin in its various strengths being one of the most popular.
 By 2016 the U.S. was in the midst of an opioid crisis that many attributed to the overprescribing of prescription painkillers such as Oxycontin.
 That year it was estimated that between 26.4 million and 36 million people were abusing opioids.